Australia could see hottest day on record next week

 The heat goes east

-The heatwave conditions saw Australia listed among the hottest countries in the world on Thursday.
+The heatwave conditions led to Australia being listed among the hottest countries in the world on Thursday.

-Adelaide and Canberra are expecting temperatures near the 40C mark next week, but the hottest parts of the country will be further inland.
+Adelaide and Canberra are expecting temperatures near the 40-degree mark next week, but the hottest parts of the country will be further inland.

 “[The heat] will creep into South Australia initially, we will start to see those temperatures rise over South Australia on Monday and Tuesday,” Ms Eadie said.

-“But as we go through the remainder of the week, that will extend a little bit further east and become concentrated over parts of Victoria and New South Wales as well.
+“As we go through the remainder of the week, that will extend a little bit further east and become concentrated over parts of Victoria and NSW as well.

-“Predominantly the areas that look to be affected are north-western and central parts of Victoria, and then mostly southern and western parts of New South Wales will feel exceptional heat.
+“Predominantly the areas that look to be affected are north-western and central parts of Victoria, and then mostly southern and western parts of NSW will feel exceptional heat.

 Hot weather records set to fall in Perth